rus-cert/compress-cidr/README.md

 CIDR ranges can grow very big (especially for IPv6), if small (sub)ranges are excluded from the set.

-`compress-cidr` can generate a list of CIDR rules, included and excluding ranges from the set; to check whether a single address is included one needs to take a look at the rule with the longest matching CIDR rule.
+`compress-cidr` can generate a list of CIDR rules, including and excluding ranges from the set; to check whether a single address is included one needs to take a look at the rule with the longest matching CIDR rule.